Sayeet/Illegal-Fishing-Detection-using-InceptionTime-Model/README.md

 # Illegal-Fishing-Detection

-This is a InceptionTime model that can detect illgeal fishing using the MMSI data from a ship.
+This is a InceptionTime model that can detect illegal fishing using the MMSI data from a ship.

 If you have any questions or would like to get in touch please email me at: ss@tambo.li